sachin-0502/CODSOFT/README.md

 # CODSOFT
-Internship tasks privided as Data Science intern from CodSoft
+Internship tasks provided by CodSoft for Data Science Intern